Bar3b0n3s/WoW335aTransportsGuide/Guide.md

 **[VERIFIED] You do not set a flag for a map change.** Whenever `ContinentID` differs between two consecutive nodes, the core inserts a teleport automatically.

-The shipped Menethil-to-Theramore route is laid out exactly this way: nodes 0–9 sit on the Eastern Kingdoms, nodes 10–18 on Kalimdor, and nothing marks the boundary.
-The vessel sails to the last node on the first map, vanishes, and reappears at the first node on the second.
+**[VERIFIED] The two nodes at the boundary are both discarded.** The node whose `ContinentID` differs from the next one is never turned into a keyframe — it only sets the *previous* keyframe's teleport flag — and the node immediately after it is skipped as well.
+So the vessel sails to the **second-to-last** node on the first map, vanishes, and reappears at the **second** node on the next one.
+On the shipped Menethil-to-Theramore route, nodes 0–9 sit on the Eastern Kingdoms and 10–18 on Kalimdor; the jump actually runs node 8 → node 11, and nodes 9 and 10 are never visited.
+This is on top of the first/last-node trim in 1.4 — a separate mechanism.

-**[CONVENTION]** Place the two nodes either side of a transition far out at sea, well away from anywhere a player can see shore.
-The jump is instant and visible if it happens in view of land.
+**[CONVENTION]** Put **four** nodes out at sea around the transition — two on each side, well away from anywhere a player can see shore.
+The inner pair is consumed by the mechanism above, so it is the *outer* pair that becomes the visible departure and arrival point.
+Author exactly one node per side and you lose both, moving the jump somewhere you did not choose.
+It is instant and obvious if it lands in view of land.

 **[VERIFIED] The closing leg is a teleport anyway**, so a two-continent round trip closes naturally — the padding advice in 1.4 only matters for single-map loops.